KoldBrewEd/api4graphql-mcp/README.md

 # MCP GraphQL Server

 A Model Context Protocol (MCP) server for exposing GraphQL APIs as MCP tools.
-This server demonstrates how to bridge GraphQL APIs (Public or Microsoft Fabric) to the MCP ecosystem, enabling natural language and programmatic access via MCP clients like Cursor.
+This server demonstrates how to bridge GraphQL APIs (Public or Microsoft Fabric) to the MCP ecosystem, enabling natural language and programmatic access via MCP clients like GitHub Copilot.

 ## Features